 Blue signal usage is covered under CFR 49, part 218, and should be employed when any employee or contractor is engaged in the inspection, testing, repair, and servicing of rolling equipment whose activities require them to work on, under, or between such equipment and subjects them to the danger of personal injury posed by any movement of such equipment.

-Check out this safety tip to learn more about the requirements for placement of a blue signal, and reviews securing a track using a locking device or a derail.
+Check out this safety tip to learn more about the requirements for placement of a blue signal, and review securing a track using a locking device or a derail.

 Watch a Safety Minute Video on this topic by clicking here.